You want your chinchilla to be healthy.

-If certain fruits have much higher levels than other fruits in the above-mentioned categories, they always need to be avoided and never fed to your chinchilla.
-Here is a closer look at all the 29 fruits as promised.
+If certain fruits have much higher levels than other fruits in the above-mentioned categories, you should always avoided them and never feed them to your chinchilla.
+Here is a closer look at all of the fruits, as promised.

-No. Chinchillas cannot eat bananas.
-Bananas are high in phosphorus.
-Bananas are also considered acidic and have high sugar, fat and potassium content.
 Your chinchilla may experience stomach pain or constipation consuming bananas.
-If bananas are offered, they must be at extremely low quantities.
+If bananas are offered, it must be at extremely low quantities.

 Can Chinchillas Eat Pears?

 Yes, chinchillas can eat pears.

 If you offer your chinchillas pears it needs to be in small raisin-sized bites.
 1 cm by 1 cm is the recommended size for fruit when offered to a chinchilla.